oriolnunez/rubot_mecanum_ws/Documentation/3_rubot_SLAM&navigation.md

 - Path Planning: Now you can send goal locations to the robot
 - Obstacle avoidance: Finally, you need to avoid obstacles
 ## **Navigation with rUBot mecanum in a custom maze**
-To navigate with gopigo3 robot in a custom maze we have first to create a virtual_slam package with dependencies:
+To navigate with rUBot mecanum robot in a custom maze we have first to create a virtual_slam package with dependencies:
 - roscpp
 - rospy
 - std_msgs